Why Waiting Lists Don’t Work & The Culture We’re Building at PsyConnect

 The Culture We’re Building at PsyConnect

-So far, 50 therapists have joined PsyConnect, and in the past two months, I’ve personally referred around 10+ clients to the network.
+So far, over 100 therapists have joined PsyConnect, and I regularly refer clients to the network.
 The idea is that as more of us use the system the way it was intended, the network becomes more valuable for everyone.

-At the moment, it’s just my wife and me running PsyConnect.
+At the moment, it’s just my wife and I running PsyConnect.
 We are juggling this with my full caseload, and our two kids (2 and 6 years old).
-We’re about to start advertising directly to clients, but we had hoped that therapists who naturally have to refer clients elsewhere would see PsyConnect as a more ethical and sustainable way to handle overflow than a traditional waiting list.
+We recently started advertising, but we hope and encourage therapists who naturally have to refer clients elsewhere to refer to their network and see PsyConnect as a more ethical and sustainable way to handle enquiries when not having availability than a traditional waiting list.

-Choose who you work with—PsyConnect allows therapists to select clients based on how well they match their skills, availability, and preferences.
+✔ Select the clients you are most interested in working with - PsyConnect allows therapists to select clients based on how well they match their skills, availability, and preferences.

 👉 If you’re a therapist and want to join PsyConnect, you can learn more here: